Our mission is to help drive the transition to a cleaner future where environmental resources are used responsibly.

 We are working to support UN Sustainable Development Goals 6: Clean water and sanitation, 7: Affordable and clean energy and 9: Industry, innovation and infrastructure as part of this pillar of our new sustainability framework.
 We have set the following strategic commitments to help drive progress:

-- We will support customers’ energy and emissions reduction and enable them to incorporate renewable energy into their operations
+- We support customers’ energy and emissions reduction and enable them to incorporate renewable energy into their operations

-- We will play our part to enable the global energy transition and support a cleaner, more sustainable future
+- We play our part to enable the global energy transition and support a cleaner, more sustainable future

 Hydrogen and fuel cell technologies have significant potential to enable the transition to a clean, low-carbon energy system.
 Hydrogen produces zero emissions at point of use.
 It has been used in industry for many years, for example in refining and ammonia production, and the industry has long relied upon Rotork’s certified equipment for production, storage, transportation and utilisation.
 New energy hydrogen applications, including electrolysers, fuel cells and refuelling stations are in their infancy but have very significant potential.
 Hydrogen represents an opportunity for all Rotork divisions.